baidu/san-website/source/_posts/en/practice/can-we-use-dom.md

 Then run this program in the browser, the results are completely in line with expectations, perfect.

-However, as we become more familiar with the way San is used, we will write such code for the above functions.
+However, as we become more familiar with the san should be used, we will write such code for the above functions.

 ```
 var MyApp = san.defineComponent({